justinethier/cyclone/docs/User-Manual.md

 # Foreign Function Interface

-Arbitrary C code can be called by using `define-c` to define a C function.
+The `define-c` special form can be used to define a function containing user-defined C code.
+This code will be carried through from the Scheme file all the way to the compiled C file.
 For example:

      (define-c Cyc-add-exception-handler
        "(void *data, int argc, closure _, object k, object h)"